Lwbcr7/ci-test-task/readme.rst

 Configure the server software.

-Access path: {your host}/ , and have some fun!
+Access path: {your host}/ , login with email: admin@test.com, password: 123123, and have some fun!

 Thank you!